Nathan-Furnal/dotemacs/README.md

 environments in org-mode to obtain files *à la* notebook, `emacs-jupyter` does the heavy lifting.

-Since I use `miniconda` to manage my environments, `conda.el` works well to switch between environments.
+I used `conda.el` to switch environments for Python but `elpy`, my Python IDE actually relies on `pyvenv` so I'll stick with that instead.

 ## Miscellaneous